-- b.
+- a.
+Utilizing hotel(s) recommended by the event sponsor in order to obtain discounted rates or using other less expensive nearby lodging. - b.
 Directors traveling together whenever feasible and economically beneficial. - c.
 Requesting reservations sufficiently in advance, when possible, to obtain discounted air fares and hotel rates. - C. Notice.
 A Director shall not attend a conference or training event for which there is an expense to the District, if it occurs after the Director has announced his/her pending resignation, or if it occurs after an election in which it has been determined that the Director will not retain his/her seat on the Board.
 A Director shall not attend a conference or training event when it is apparent that there is no significant benefit to the District. - D. Reimbursement.
 Upon returning from seminars, workshops, conferences, etc., where expenses are reimbursed by the District, Directors will either prepare a written report for distribution to the Board, or make a verbal report during the next regular meeting of the Board.
 Said report shall detail what was learned at the session(s) that will be of benefit to the District.
 Materials from the session(s) may be delivered to the District office to be included in the District library for the future use of other Directors and staff.